vmyrgiotis/JULES_Fiona/README.md

 Each module is designed for standalone use via dedicated `run_*` scripts.
 The coupled simulations leverage SciPy’s IVP solvers for robust numerical integration across the interconnected processes.

 ![JULES Mindmap](docs/img/jules_mindmap.png)
+*Figure: A conceptual framework of the coupled land‐surface processes implemented in julesf.
+Created by Fiona (Ziyan) Fang.*

 ## Project Structure